OrtizGeronimo/ToDoTask/README.md

 ## Deploy

 The app is deployed with heroku <br>
-In [APP](https://tasklistortiz.herokuapp.com/index.html) it can be tested    (https://tasklistortiz.herokuapp.com/index.html)
+[HERE](https://tasklistortiz.herokuapp.com/index.html) it can be tested.
+Or (https://tasklistortiz.herokuapp.com/index.html)
 <br>

 Data to acces to the database (recommended to make connection with MySqlWorkbench, SQLYog):